Wormwood

 Wormwood will survive in both dry and moist soils, but it thrives in poor, dry soils with full sun.
 It is generally found on dry, open waste areas or overgrazed rangelands, but also along roads and fencerows as well as in pastures.

 Wormwood reproduces primarily by seed.
-It is a prolific seed producer, and seeds can remain viable in the soil for 3 – 4 years.
+It is a prolific seed producer, each stem producing up to 50,000 seeds annually.
+Seeds can persist in the soil for 3 – 4 years, rapidly forming a seed bank.
 Seedlings can emerge at any point from late spring to early fall.
-It can also reproduce vegetatively, by cuttings.

 Wormwood is a perennial; the above-ground portion of the plant dies back in late fall, but the crown of the plant remains intact and produces buds and new shoots each spring.